xToken/DAK/Readme.md

 `DAKRegisterEventHook(kDAKOnServerUpdate, UpdateMapVotes, 5) - (EventArray, Function, Priority)`
 * This also allows a priority to be set for the Event, the higher the number the greater the priority.
 * _Default: 5_
 * This also allows for the EventHooks to be removed during runtime, for greater efficiency.

 `DAKDeregisterEventHook(kDAKOnServerUpdate, UpdateMapVotes) - (EventArray, Function)`
 * This removes the function from the array, so that it wont be called anymore.

-Plugins are loaded from the plugin folder by DAK, with config_ files being loaded to setup config if needed, and plugin_ files containing the plugin logic.
+Plugins are loaded from the plugin folder by DAK, with config_ files being loaded to setup config/language strings if needed, and plugin_ files containing the plugin logic.
 The config_ files uses an array to track all config functions:

-`table.insert(kDAKPluginDefaultConfigs, {PluginName = "AFKKicker", DefaultConfig = SetupDefaultConfig })`
+`DAKRegisterEventHook("kDAKPluginDefaultConfigs", {PluginName = "AFKKicker", DefaultConfig = SetupDefaultConfig })`
+`DAKRegisterEventHook("kDAKPluginDefaultLanguageDefinitions", SetupDefaultLanguageStrings)`

 Notes about Gamerules overrides - they require the same args from vanilla NS2, or will need manual configuration.
 This can be changed in _DAKLoader.lua_, `kDAKBaseGamerules` is the class name used when setting up the overrides.